kdbinsidebrains/site/_settings/02-authentication.md

 import org.kdb.inside.brains.core.credentials.CredentialsResolvingException;
 ~~~

-and add one property into you Manifest file:
+and add one property into your Manifest file:

 ~~~ java
 CredentialsProvider: <your class>